Health / Medical Psychology Books

 Motivational Interviewing, Second Edition: Preparing People for Change

 Primary care and medical psychologists often meet briefly with medical patients to help motivate them to enter or continue treatment.
 This is the industry-standard book on brief, client-centered motivational interviewing.
-Essential.
+A quick read for those who need to implement quickly this therapeutic technique.

 A condensed guide to motivational interviewing in healthcare settings complete with a theoretic overview, clinical applications, case examples, and additional reading and training resources.
 A great complementary book to the Motivational Interviewing, Second Edition listed above.